 Read up on the job

 If you are already in the camera department or a director of photography there are many things that you may have learned in your time on set.

 Every set is different and therefore every crew member has come across their knowledge in a very specific way.
-There are plenty of manuals for lighting equipment, but there aren’t so many on how to lead your department.
+There are plenty of manuals for lighting equipment, but there aren’t so many on how to lead your dept.

 Most DPs will have had plenty of mentors as they worked their way up the ladder on set.
 But if you are new to having a crew, by all means read about, ask about or even mimic what you’ve seen before.

 Just in case you came up on a set that was out of the ordinary or very specific to a long term project, here is our refresher.

 Follow on-set meal time etiquette.
 When lunch time finally arrives, it can seem a bit like a high school cafeteria.